 This project widens approximately 2.5 miles of Interstate 630 to eight lanes, extending generally from Baptist Hospital to University Avenue in Little Rock.

-Also, traffic cameras have been installed along the project and can be viewed at IDriveArkansas.com.
+Traffic cameras have been installed along the project at select locations and can be viewed at IDriveArkansas.com.

 ARDOT opened contractor bids in April 2018 and the Arkansas State Highway Commission approved a bid for improvements by Manhattan Road & Bridge Company and awarded the project for $87.4 million.
 Construction is estimated to take less than two years to complete.

 Schedules are preliminary and are subject to change as project development progresses.